Sajzad/car_tracker/README.md

 * Update the database with migrations: ```./manage.py crontab add```.

+* We will create a superuser who is actually a manager for the system.
+Please type ```./manage.py createsuperuser``` and follow the shown process.

 * Start the local server: ```./manage.py runserver```.

 * Server can be accessed from this link ```http://127.0.0.1:8000/```.